roadiz/docs/developer/first-steps/contributing.rst

                 -p ./

 Please take those rules into account, we aim to have a clean codebase.
 A coherent codestyle will contribute to Roadiz stability.
-Your code will be checked when we’ll consider your pull requests.
+Your code will be checked when we will be considering your pull requests.